This post is sponsored by the Arbor Day Foundation. All opinions are mine alone.

 - Mulch

-- Pick a spot in your yard that gets full sun.
-Don’t plant it where you have previously planted vegetables or fruit plants and make sure to plant it at least 300 feet away from other raspberries.
+- Don’t plant it where you have previously planted vegetables or fruit plants the previous year and make sure to plant it at least 300 feet away from other raspberries.

 - The width of the hole should allow you to spread roots.
 If you are planting multiple raspberries, dig holes 2'-3' apart.
 If you are creating several rows, dig holes 6'-8' apart.